Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

 ## Overview

-This sample demonstrates how to secure an [Azure Function]() with [Azure Active Directory (Azure AD)]() when the function uses an [HTTPTrigger]() and exposes a web API.
-The web API is written using the [express.js]() framework, and the authentication is provided by [passport-azure-ad]() library.

 This sample demonstrates how to secure an [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview) with the [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/).
 The function uses a [HTTPTrigger](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger) and exposes a Web API.
 The Web API is written in [Node.js](https://nodejs.org) using the [Express](https://expressjs.com/) framework, and the authorization is provided by the [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad) library.

 The sample further utilizes the [azure-function-express] library, which connects your **Express** application to an [Azure Function handler](https://docs.microsoft.com/azure/azure-functions/functions-reference-node), allowing you to write **Azure Function** applications using the middlewares that you are **already familiar with**.

 ## Scenario

-1. The client JavaScript SPA application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from the Microsoft identity platform (Azure AD) for the Web API.
+1. The client JavaScript SPA application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from the Microsoft identity platform (Azure AD) for the Web API (Azure Function).
-1. The **Access Token** is then used to authorize the Function app to call **MS Graph API** [on user's behalf](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+1. The **Access Token** is then used to authorize the the call to the Function App.
-1. Using the **Access Token** from the client, the Function app obtains another **Access Token** and calls to **MS Graph API** *on user's behalf*
+1. In the function app, using the **Access Token** received from the client, the Function app obtains another **Access Token** using the [on user's behalf](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) and calls the **MS Graph API** *on user's behalf* again.

 ![Overview](./ReadmeFiles/topology.png)